GPlates/gplates-app/dev-doc/notes.md

 - set the server URL to `http://0.0.0.0:18000`

 Note: after having modified the basemap-cfg.json, the GPlates app may failed to load the raster configuration.
 Use `docker exec -it 7ac226117201 /bin/bash` and `ls /gws/data/mobile-app`

+### Misc

+Command to turn a colour into transparent.
+Used to make the globe icons.

+`magick vgg-256x256.png -transparent black output.png`